US inflation slowed last month for the first time since August - KTVZ

 The Consumer Price Index was up 8.3% in the 12 months ended in April, the Bureau of Labor Statistics reported Wednesday, slightly higher than economists had predicted.
 It was a decrease from the 8.5% recorded in March, which had been the highest level in more than 40 years.

-Stripping out more volatile product categories like food and energy, the CPI stood at 6.2% over the same period.
+Stripping out more volatile product categories like food and energy, the CPI stood at 6.2% over the same period, less than the 6.5% reported in March.

 For April alone, prices increased by 0.3%, adjusted for seasonal swings, less than the 1.2% jump recorded in March.
 Without food and energy prices, core inflation rose 0.6%, more than the 0.3% advance in the prior month.